kingjon3377/poetrytex/README.md

 PoetryTeX can also number your poems for you.
 To have your poems automatically numbered, use the following command:

 	\numberpoems
+	\numbertop

-This will insert a number over the title of each poem starting with one.
+The `numberpoems` command will insert a number over the title of each poem, and the `numbertop` command will number each entry in the Table of Poems.
 If you would like to reset the number counter automatically when the group is changed, simply call:

 	\resetnumongroup

-You can also reset, or set the value of the poem number by modifying the `poemnum` counter.
+You can also reset, or manually set the value of the poem number by modifying the `poemnum` counter.

 ## Tables